 The gap is said to have affected women of all industries and ethnicities.
 On average, women were paid 80 cents to every man’s dollar—a number that, when broken down by race, was even lower for most women of color.
 In total, women were said to have lost more than $500 billion in the U.S. every year.

 But on Monday, when employers like VanIsm realized how very shitty that is, they decided to, as CEO Juan Percent put it, “splurge.”
 “I don’t think 20 cents less is that much really,” Percent said.
 “But I’ll give the girls their gumball.”

 Experts tracking the gap said it closed around 7:30 a.m.
 Eastern, just as many women were packing lunches for their hard-working husbands.
 “I’m really happy to hear the gap has closed for good,” said Hattie Tall while waiting in her kids’ carpool line.
 “Now all I have to worry about is balancing my full-time job with the unpaid work I do outside the office.”

-When told this was all simply an April Fool’s joke, Tall was not surprised given, well, America, and she asked if InHerSight could give her more information on how the equal pay affects her.
+When told this was all simply an early April Fool’s joke, Tall was not surprised given, well, America, and she asked if InHerSight could give her more information on how the equal pay affects her.

 Lucky for Tall, and for you, InHerSight covers equal pay all. the. time.
 Click those related articles to learn more.